freenas/freenas-docs/userguide/system.rst

 %brand% version 11.1-U5 introduced Self-Encrypting Drive (SED) support.

-Three types of SED devices are supported:
+Three types of SED are supported:

 * Legacy interface for older ATA devices. **Not recommended for security-critical environments**